WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part4/Ohms_Law/index.md

 I = V/R
 ```

-Consider the following circuit diagram that includes a battery and a resistor:
+Consider the following circuit diagram that includes a voltage source and a resistor:

 ![](../Ohms_Circuit.svg)

-If the battery is `1.5V`, and the resistance is `50ohms`, we can calculate the amount of amps that can make it through the circuit as:
+If the voltage source is `1.5V`, and the resistance is `50ohms`, we can calculate the amount of amps that can make it through the circuit as:

 ```
 Amps = 1.5V / 50Ω = 0.3A